MewsSystems/gitbook-channel-manager-api/channel-manager-operations/inventory.md

     "to": "2020-10-06"
 }
 ```

-#### Closed to Arrival and Closed to Departure
+#### Closed to Departure and Closed to Arrival with minLos/maxLos

-Both restriction states are in effect, so no reservations can start or end during this period.
+This combination should be treated as Closed to stay.

 ```javascript
 {